Chapter 21:

 After the funeral, I became the head of the Naberius family.

 The funeral itself passed in a blur.
-I barely registered the condolences or polite gestures offered by the attendees.
-Their words, their carefully constructed sympathy—it all meant nothing.
-I stood there, watching dirt fall onto the graves of the two people who mattered to me so much, while the voice in the back of my mind repeated the same words over and over again.
+I barely remembered the condolences or polite gestures offered by the attendees.
+I only remember standing there, watching dirt fall onto the graves of the two people who mattered to me so much, while the voice in the back of my mind repeated the same words over and over again.

 You’ll regret this.